-St Ann’s and St Mary and St Thomas' are Church of England Primary Schools situated in the Diocese of Liverpool and St Helens Local Authority.
-The schools are Academies, part of a Multi Academy Trust; The Three Saints Academy Trust.
+St Ann’s Church of England Primary School is situated in the Diocese of Liverpool and St Helens Local Authority.
+The school is part of a Multi Academy Trust; The Three Saints Academy Trust.

-The Admission Number for the 2017 Reception year intake at St Ann’s Church of England Primary School is 60.
+The Admission Number for the 2022 reception year intake at St Ann’s Church of England Primary

 Making an Application

 Applications for reception year in September 2022-23 should be made on the applicant’s home local authority common application form.
 A common application form and the primary education information for parents’ booklet will be available no later than 12 September 2021 for via

 Applications must be submitted by 15/01/2022

 All applications will be considered at the same time and after the closing date.